GliozzoJ/pathonet_compression/README.md

 - Compress the deep neural network PathoNet [1] using different quantization strategies (i.e. CWS, PWS, UQ, ECSQ) [2];

-- Reproduce the experiments comparing the original PathoNet model with our compressed models, which are described in detail in a paper submitted to the journal "Computers in Biology and Medicine" [3];
+- Reproduce the experiments comparing the original PathoNet model with our compressed models, which are described in detail in a paper submitted to the "10th International Conference on Bioinformatics Research and Applications ([ICBRA 2023](http://www.icbra.org/))"[3];

 - A Jupyter notebook showing (I) how to create and load compressed models using the "Index Map"  method [4] and (II) how to compute the compression ratios and time ratios for a given quantized network.

+- A Jupyter notebook showing how to compute the energy consumption for a given quantized network.

 Moreover, we provide our best compressed PathoNet models using *k*=256 which can be exploited by an interested user having limited computational resources available.